StoneCypher/toy_chess_example_spec/README.md

         1. Ready for users with major 7 types of colorblindness
         1. Ready for blind users (wa-aria or some competitor)
         1. Ability to specify pronouns; good faith to implement those in the UI (this won't be easy)
+    1. No loads to do things (AJAX or XML islands or websockets or whatever instead)
+    1. Ready for computers
+        1. Mouse controls
+        1. Keyboard controls
+        1. Large screen
+        1. Small screen
+    1. Ready for phones
+        1. Touch controls
+    1. Ready for tablets
+    1. Ready for consoles
+        1. D-Pad controller controls
+    1. Ready for special-needs control rigs
+1. Site meta
+    1. Landing page
+    1. Intro page
+    1. Rules page
+    1. Login hotpath
+    1. Game world status
+        1. Public ladder
+        1. Upcoming / current tournaments
+        1. Events
+    1. Outreach pages
+        1. For Schools
+        1. For Organizations
+        1. For Governments
+    1. Pricing
+    1. Legal, ToS, disclaimers, COPA/COPPA, other site bs
+        1. Ask a suit to sign off
 1. Internationalization
-    1. Internationalization is a very big deal for this project and must be taken very seriously
+    1. Internationalization is a ***very big deal*** for this project and must be taken very seriously
+        1. Bulk populations are English speaking, Russian, French, Japanese, German, Portuguese, Polish, Korean
+        1. Good god what a complex technical spread for linguistics, though
+        1. Getting sir/ma'am right is a good idea here; these people think they're royalty
     1. Criteria
         1. A successful internationalization system is easy for the translator
         1. A successful internationalization system is comparatively low maintenance